HsiangHung/Machine_Learning_Note/Classification/README.md

 ## Reference

+[Multi-Class Metrics Made Simple, Part I: Precision and Recall]: https://towardsdatascience.com/multi-class-metrics-made-simple-part-i-precision-and-recall-9250280bddc2
+[[Boaz Shmueli-1] Multi-Class Metrics Made Simple, Part I: Precision and Recall](https://towardsdatascience.com/multi-class-metrics-made-simple-part-i-precision-and-recall-9250280bddc2)

+[Multi-Class Metrics Made Simple, Part II: the F1-score]: https://towardsdatascience.com/multi-class-metrics-made-simple-part-ii-the-f1-score-ebe8b2c2ca1
+[[Boaz Shmueli-2] Multi-Class Metrics Made Simple, Part II: the F1-score](https://towardsdatascience.com/multi-class-metrics-made-simple-part-ii-the-f1-score-ebe8b2c2ca1)

+[How to determine the optimal threshold for a classifier and generate ROC curve?]: https://stats.stackexchange.com/questions/123124/how-to-determine-the-optimal-threshold-for-a-classifier-and-generate-roc-curve#:~:text=A%20really%20easy%20way%20to,positive%20rate(fpr)%20overlap.
+[[Cross Validated: How to determine the optimal threshold for a classifier and generate ROC curve?]
+How to determine the optimal threshold for a classifier and generate ROC curve?](https://stats.stackexchange.com/questions/123124/how-to-determine-the-optimal-threshold-for-a-classifier-and-generate-roc-curve#:~:text=A%20really%20easy%20way%20to,positive%20rate(fpr)%20overlap.)

 [When is precision more important over recall?]: https://datascience.stackexchange.com/questions/30881/when-is-precision-more-important-over-recall
-[[StackExchange-1] When is precision more important over recall?](https://datascience.stackexchange.com/questions/30881/when-is-precision-more-important-over-recall)
+[[Data Science: When is precision more important over recall?]
+When is precision more important over recall?](https://datascience.stackexchange.com/questions/30881/when-is-precision-more-important-over-recall)

-[How to determine the optimal threshold for a classifier and generate ROC curve?]: https://stats.stackexchange.com/questions/123124/how-to-determine-the-optimal-threshold-for-a-classifier-and-generate-roc-curve#:~:text=A%20really%20easy%20way%20to,positive%20rate(fpr)%20overlap.
-[[StackExchange-2] How to determine the optimal threshold for a classifier and generate ROC curve?](https://stats.stackexchange.com/questions/123124/how-to-determine-the-optimal-threshold-for-a-classifier-and-generate-roc-curve#:~:text=A%20really%20easy%20way%20to,positive%20rate(fpr)%20overlap.)